chriskyfung/chriskyfung.github.io/_posts/2019-09-25-Build-and-Deploy-a-Docker-Image-to-a-Kubernetes-Cluster.md

 kubectl run echo-app --image=gcr.io/${PROJECT_ID}/echo-app:v1 --port 8000
 ```

-Now create a Kubernetes Service, which is a Kubernetes resource that lets you expose your application (that responds on **port 8000**) to external traffic that respond to normal web requests on **port 80**, by running the following `kubectl expose` command:
+Now create a Kubernetes Service, which is a Kubernetes resource that lets you expose your application (that responds on **port 8000**) to external traffic that responds to normal web requests on **port 80**, by running the following `kubectl expose` command:

 ```bash
 kubectl expose deployment echo-app --name echo-web --type="LoadBalancer"